 Radial Shock Wave Therapy devices tend to look like guns, typically about 20 cm long.

 This long shape is because they have a projectile that rapidly slams itself against the applicator top.
 This projectile stays inside the handpiece but is essential to create a sound wave or shock wave that emanates from the applicator.

-This design has issued as the projectile slowly gets deformed, and the units require regular maintenance.
-The deforming/ slow wear-and-tear can mean that a client can have inconsistent results.
+This design has issues/flaws as the projectile slowly deforms, and the units require regular maintenance.
+The deforming/ slow wear-and-tear can mean a client can have inconsistent results.